PROPERTY SEARCH | SENIOR CITIZENS | HOMESTEAD & OTHER EXEMPTIONS | HOME BUYER'S TAX ESTIMATOR

 “How Can I Challenge My Appraised Value?”

-If you think the market value for your property is wrong ... or an exemption you thought you had did not appear on your TRIM Notice and ... the first thing you should do is call our office.
+If you think the market value for your property is wrong, the first thing you should do is call our office.
 One of our appraisers will be happy to speak with you, listen to your concerns, and discuss the data we used to reach the value.
-If there was a mistake, we’ll correct it.
-If -- after speaking with you -- we still believe our value is accurate, we’ll explain the easy steps you can take to file an appeal with the Broward County Value Adjustment Board (VAB), an independent and quasi-judicial review board.
-Most important: If you cannot resolve the issue after speaking with us, you MUST file a VAB petition by the September 18, 2009 deadline.
+If there was a mistake, we'll correct it.
+If -- after speaking with us -- you still believe our value is inaccurate, we’ll explain the easy steps you can take to file an appeal with the Broward County Value Adjustment Board (VAB), an independent and quasi-judicial review board.
+You can also avoid the "TRIM Season" crowds entirely by filing your VAB petition online (and paying the $15 filing fee) by the September 18 deadline on the VAB's special petition website at: https://bcvab.broward.org/axiaweb2024.
+You may also contact the VAB directly or by telephone at 954.357.7205 or 954.357.5367, or by visiting their office at 115 South Andrews Avenue, Room 120, Fort Lauderdale.

 For more info about your assessment, please contact us.